 Cathy Barbic is a Senior Manager of Supply Chain Projects and Compliance at Novo Nordisk Inc..
 Cathy is responsible for managing and implementing supply chain initiatives in the US including compliance and traceability.
 Cathy was part of the initial lot traceability effort and co-managed the US serialization project to ensure compliance with the US Drug Supply Chain Security Act (DSCSA) requirements.
 Cathy works closely with US internal stakeholders, the Novo Nordisk global serialization program, solution providers, and trading partners to lead the continuing effort of compliance with DSCSA regulations.
 She also continues to be involved with various business areas and IT to find solutions to new challenges in serialization.

-Cathy’s other responsibilities include managing a cross-functional team for new product launches and she is currently the business project manager for a revenue management upgrade project.
+Cathy’s other responsibilities include managing a cross-functional team for new product launches and she is currently involved in many other company initiatives.

 C1: Traceability Dispenser Panel - JW Pavilion